 At the current time, and in respect to the information available, I would wish to raise objections to the application, due to the likely impacts to trees, particularly to off-site trees, and impact upon amenity to the surrounding area.
 Should the required information become available before a planning decision is made, I would be happy to reassess this position.

 Further Consultation:

 In receipt of the above comments the applicant provided further information to address the objections raised.
-The Landscape Officer was re-consulted on the additional information and further comments were received:
+The Landscape Officer was re-consulted on the additional information and further comments have yet to be received.